-This balancing act is a challenge for our product developers; more sustainable materials frequently cost more than their conventional counterparts, are usually more difficult to obtain, and are sometimes not as functional either.
-We need to carefully weigh the best ecological solution with what is acceptable in the market on a daily basis.
+This balancing act is a challenge for our product developers; more sustainable materials frequently cost more than their conventional counterparts, are more difficult to obtain, they require different processing or are used differently.

 The VAUDE Material Policy contains analyses and specifications on the most important materials used in VAUDE products, especially on "critical" aspects such as the production of biobased and fossil plastics, recyclability, animal welfare, impact on climate, water, land use change / deforestation, biodiversity, as well as genetic engineering and nanotechnology.

 We based our ratings of materials on the Planetary Impact Boundaries model (read more here), as well as the Higg Materials Sustainability Index (read more here).

 In order to consider the recyclability of our materials, we have defined evaluation criteria for practical recyclability and biodegradability based on all the data available to us.

 Fossil raw materials are limited, and their extraction and production cause great environmental damage.
 As a society, we must manage to transitionto a climate-neutral circular economy within planetary impact limits.
 VAUDE is already working diligently on this:

 By 2024, 90 % of all VAUDE products will have a recycled or biobased material content of more than 50 %.

 Here you can find out more about the circular economy at VAUDE.